mavs230/ai-user-behavior-prediction/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it to us via email at simo_mauro20@yahoo.com or through the GitHub issues tracker.
+If you discover a security vulnerability, please report it to me via email at simo_mauro20@yahoo.com or through the GitHub issues tracker.

 Please include the following information: